The rise and rise of the kerb

 - Ride hailing resulting from the growth of TNCs (Transportation Network Companies) where many rides either begin or end in the CBD or other high-density areas that have limited curb space; and

-- the growth in bike and scooter use – both private and shared services that require curb space for storage (and in some instances for bike paths)
+- the growth in bike, scooter, and other micromobility use – both private and shared services that require curb space for storage (and in some instances for bike paths)

 Even experienced transport and planning professionals would be surprised by the number of kerb uses/users.
 A comprehensive list was developed by the San Francisco Municipal Transportation Agency in its 2020 Curb Management Plan.
 It divided the curb into five broad functions: